 The current budget for the project is CAD $4.9 million (as at Jan.
 2019) and will be paid for through private donations and seed money from key community organizations – West Van Schools, District of West Vancouver, West Vancouver Foundation and West Vancouver FC.

-$850,000 has been committed to date by the following organizations:
+$3.105M has been committed to date including the amounts by the following organizations:

 $250,000 West Vancouver Foundation